-Goodwill is an intangible asset which represents non-physical items that add to a company’s value but cannot be easily identified or valued.
+Goodwill is an intangible asset that represents non-physical items that add to a company’s value but cannot be easily identified or valued.

 Manage company assets with Debitoor accounting and invoicing software.
 Try Debitoor free for 7 days.

 Goodwill is usually associated with mergers and acquisitions (M&A).
 When one company is purchased by another, it is common for the buyer to pay more than the market value of the target business’s identifiable assets and liabilities.
 The amount paid in excess of the market value is known as goodwill.